-The boot code sets the hardware configurable unique I^2C address of the TPS65982 before the port is enabled to respond to I^2C transactions.
-The unique I^2C address is determined by a combination of the digital level on the DEBUG_CTL1/DEBUG_CTL2 pins (two bits) and the analog level set by the analog I2C_ADDR strap pin (three bits) as shown in Table 9.
+The boot code sets the hardware configurable unique I2C address of the TPS65986 before the port is enabled to respond to I2C transactions.
+The unique I2C address is determined the analog level set by the resistance on the I2C_ADDR strap pin (three bits) as shown in Table 9.